NEW NORMANDY FARM

 She learned from great French Showjumper riders such as Michel Hecart and Philippe Moles, both members of the French Show Jumping Team, and Muriel Leonardi, International Dressage rider, judge and “Chef d’équipe” of the French Junior and Young Rider Dressage Teams.
 Stephanie learned different techniques from each coach and molded them together into what worked best for she and her horses, competing in several Young Riders championships in France.

 Arnaud became involved in show jumping more than a quarter of a century ago when he met Stephanie and these two passions have never passed.
 He was a successful business man who wanted another challenge in life.
-Today he manages New Normandy Farm, making continuous improvements to the property and producing young horses with the goal of developing exceptional sport horses through the Selle Francais breed here in the US market.
+Today he manages New Normandy Farm, making continuous improvements to the property and producing young horses with the goal of developing exceptional sport horses through the Selle Francais genetics here on the US market.

 When Stephanie was a small child, her first work of art was to draw a horse.
 To this day her parents still wonder how that baby girl from the city could possibly develop an interest in horses.
 Stephanie began to ride when she was three year old in France, where she received academic training in Dressage and Jumping from the French Riding School.
 There, flat work was emphasized as the critical foundation for the jumping skills required for both the horse and rider.
 Stephanie passed the “Eperon d’Argent”, the last step and mandatory exam required to enter French registered shows and the requirement for entering the educational program to become an instructor.